openstack/kuryr-kubernetes/doc/source/devref/high_availability.rst

 The main issue with having multiple controllers is task division.
-All of the controllers are watching the same endpoints and getting the same notifications, but those notifications cannot be processed by multiple controllers at once, because we end up with a huge race conditon, where each controller creates Neutron resources but only on succeeds to put the annotation on the Kubernetes resource it is processing.
+All of the controllers are watching the same endpoints and getting the same notifications, but those notifications cannot be processed by multiple controllers at once, because we end up with a huge race condition, where each controller creates Neutron resources but only one succeeds to put the annotation on the Kubernetes resource it is processing.

-This is obviously unacceptable so as a first step we're implementing A/P HA, where only the leader is working on the resources and the rest waits in standby.
+This is obviously unacceptable so as a first step we're implementing A/P HA, where only the leader is working on the resources and the other instances wait as standby.
 This will be implemented by periodically calling the leader-elector API to check the current leader.
 On leader change:

 * Pod losing the leadership will stop its Watcher.
 Please note that it will be